cmullaney12/TwitterSearch/README.md

   -exit (exits the program)

 If the user does not select one of these 5 options, they will be prompted again.

+The two main classes, Main.java and Client.java, are included in the src folder.
+The twitter4j library has also been included.